DanMaklen/dmSpellLearning/Readme.md

 ### Spell Tome Loss
 While studying, you may over use the spell tome.
 Torn out pages, spill drinks on others, ...
 The spell tome may be unusable anymore!
 - A chance to lose the the spell tome after studying.
-  - The chance increase for longer study sessions.
+  - The chance increases for longer study sessions.
 - After learning everything the spell tome has to offer you may decide to throw it away.

 ### Exhaustion